raballew/okd-the-hard-way/docs/02-services.md

-When OKD is installed on restricted networks, also known as a disconnected cluster, Operator Lifecycle Manager (OLM) can no longer use the default OperatorHub sources because they require full Internet connectivity.
+When OKD is installed on restricted networks, also known as a disconnected cluster, Operator Lifecycle Manager (OLM) can no longer use the default OperatorHub sources because they require full internet connectivity.
 Cluster administrators can disable those default sources and create local mirrors so that OLM can install and manage Operators from the local sources instead.
 For now lets download the container images into the mirror registry.